adamkocsis/Rcourse/2_Advanced_Beginner/07_basic_plotting/index.md

 # Basic plotting

 Most plotting functions use structured data for visualization.
-However, the most elemental functions work with single values and can be used to lay the foundations for more complex plotting.
+However, the most elemental functions work with single values and can be used to lay down the foundations for more complex plotting.